ibpsa/project1-boptest/web/testcases_ibpsa_multizone_office_simple_air.md

 # Brief Description
-The test case represents one floor with five zones of a new construction medium office building in Chicago, IL, USA.
+The test case represents one floor with five zones of a new construction medium office building in Chicago, IL, USA with total floor area of 1662.66 m<sup>2</sup>.
 There are four perimeter zones and one core zone, with each perimeter zone having a window-to-wall ratio of 0.33.